MStamatis/FourierMoments/README.md

 # FourierMoments
 2D Fourier Moments Python Implementation

 Ref: Implements `moments basis tomography` from https://www.researchgate.net/publication/320567826_A_Web_Based_Scheme_for_Image_Tomography_Applications in python

+-> The input (i.e. image) must be 2D (black & white).
+If not, you should convert it.

 from PIL import Image